 For the full show and original source visit http://www.voiceamerica.com/episode/74952/game-changers-2014-predictions-part-2.

-Dr. Elder gives his famous talk on the Top Ten Data Mining Mistakes.
+Dr. Elder gives his famous talk on the Top Ten Data Science Mistakes.
 The Top Ten Mistakes are covered in chapter 20 of the Handbook of Statistical Analysis & Data Mining Applications.
-You can also view the whitepaper (PDF).
+You can also download the Ebook (PDF).